5. CITIZEN SOCIOLOGY, ANALYSIS OF CRIME

 War veteran Geoffrey Bacon

 Once upon a time, Britain was a place of law and order.
 Problems arose circa 1970, though marginal by comparison with the falling standards and political excuses of today.
 The tragic fate of ninety year old Geoffrey Bacon was one of the recent instances illustrating the decline.
 During the Second World War, Bacon served as a chauffeur in France.
 At the age of 90, he was still independent, living alone in a second floor flat in Camberwell, a suburb of south London.
-He had a reputation for social benevolence, but in April 2010 he was attacked on his own doorstep by a mugger who threw him to the floor and punched him in the face.
+He had a reputation for social benevolence.
+In April 2010, he was attacked on his own doorstep by a mugger who threw him to the floor and punched him in the face.
 The victim was also kicked.
 The savage intruder ransacked the flat, stealing the old man's wallet containing £40 and a bus pass.
 The victim was left in agony with a shattered hip.
 He never recovered, dying a few months later; the molestation was classified by police as murder.

 Detectives expressed their belief that the killer of Geoffrey Bacon was also responsible for another mugging "half an hour later in a neighbouring block of flats, where he hit a disabled woman of 66 about the head with her handbag before running off with it" (N. Sears and P. Bentley, "Killed for £40 and a bus pass," Daily Mail, 19/08/2010, pp. 1, 4).
 See Eisenhower's driver and Murder hunt after war veteran dies.

-Many British citizens have to survive the undeclared hazards and nonsense provided by the media and politicians, plus the increasing menace from criminals who are given easy treatment in high places.
-The farcical phrase Great Britain decodes to the Afflicted Little Island, reduced to a severely crippled plight by dubious commercial interests, myopic political policies, and failed education.
+British citizens have to survive the undeclared hazards and nonsense provided by the media and politicians, plus the increasing menace from criminals who are given easy treatment in high places.
+The farcical phrase Great Britain decodes to the Afflicted Little Island, reduced to a severely crippled plight by bloodsucker commercial interests, myopic political policies, and failed education.